Chang Hui-tsz

 Chang Hui-tsz (born 23 April 1999) is a Taiwanese freestyle wrestler.
 She won one of the bronze medals in the women's 76 kg event at the 2019 Asian Wrestling Championships held in Xi'an, China.
+She also won a bronze medal at the 2024 Asian Wrestling Championships held in Bishkek, Kyrgyzstan.

 Career

-At the 2017 Asian Indoor and Martial Arts Games held in Ashgabat, Turkmenistan, she competed in the 75 kg event without winning a medal.
+At the 2017 Asian Indoor and Martial Arts Games held in Ashgabat, Turkmenistan, Chang competed in the 75 kg event without winning a medal.
 She was eliminated in her first match.

-She represented Chinese Taipei at the 2018 Asian Games held in Jakarta, Indonesia.
+Chang represented Chinese Taipei at the 2018 Asian Games held in Jakarta, Indonesia.
 She competed in the women's 76 kg event without winning a medal.
 She was eliminated in her first match by Hwang Eun-ju of South Korea.
 In the same year, she also competed in the women's 76 kg event at the 2018 World Wrestling Championships held in Budapest, Hungary.
 In this competition she was eliminated in her first match by Kiran Bishnoi of India.

-In 2019, she won the gold medal in the 76 kg event at the Asian U23 Wrestling Championship held in Ulaanbaatar, Mongolia.
+In 2019, Chang won the gold medal in the 76 kg event at the Asian U23 Wrestling Championship held in Ulaanbaatar, Mongolia.
 In the same year, she also competed in the women's 76 kg event at the 2019 World Wrestling Championships in Nur-Sultan, Kazakhstan without winning a medal.

-She competed in the women's 76 kg event at the 2022 U23 World Wrestling Championships held in Pontevedra, Spain.
+Chang competed in the women's 76 kg event at the 2022 U23 World Wrestling Championships held in Pontevedra, Spain.
+In 2023, she lost her bronze medal match in the women's 76 kg event at the 2022 Asian Games held in Hangzhou, China.

+Chang won one of the bronze medals in her event at the 2024 Asian Wrestling Championships held in Bishkek, Kyrgyzstan.
+She competed at the 2024 Asian Wrestling Olympic Qualification Tournament in Bishkek, Kyrgyzstan hoping to qualify for the 2024 Summer Olympics in Paris, France.
+She was eliminated in her third match and she did not qualify for the Olympics.
+Chang also competed at the 2024 World Wrestling Olympic Qualification Tournament held in Istanbul, Turkey without qualifying for the Olympics.
+She was eliminated in her first match.